Microsoft Customer Agreement

 In addition, you may also have:

-• Dynamics: relevant to many, but in 2022, it is already mainly in the Cloud, at least in the Western hemisphere,
+• Dynamics: relevant to many, but in 2025, it is already mainly in the Cloud, at least in the Western hemisphere.

 • Office Servers like Exchange and SharePoint.
-These are a dying breed with the migration to Microsoft 365, although some organisations, including Jennifer's, still have them on-premise.
+These are a dying breed with the migration to Microsoft 365.
+Jennifer had already decommissioned all of hers, although some organisations still have them on-premise.

 Office Servers

-And here comes the first consideration about switching to CSP: the same Microsoft 365 packages procured through CSP don't grant these rights.
-See, same products, same licenses, different rules.
+And here's the first consideration when you switch to CSP: the same Microsoft 365 packages procured through CSP don't grant these rights.
+See, same products, same licences, different rules.

-1. She could purchase new Office Server licences.
-However, since the servers were virtualised, she would need licences with maintenance (Software Assurance) that aren't available in CSP.
+• You could purchase new Office Server licences.
+However, since the servers are virtualised, you would need licences with maintenance (Software Assurance) that aren't available in CSP.
 So, this option would not offer a clean break from pre-CSP licensing.

-2. She could decommission on-premises Office Servers before the EA renewal date by migrating them to the native Microsoft 365 services in the Cloud.
-Why not?
+• You could decommission on-premises Office Servers before the EA renewal date by migrating them to the native Microsoft 365 services in the Cloud.

-3. She could move Office server workloads back to physical servers and use the legacy licences, but that would conflict with her other plans.
+• You could move Office server workloads to physical servers and use legacy licences, but that would likely conflict with a modern IT strategy.

 Fortunately, the cost of these licences is relatively low.
-It wouldn't break the bank, but it was still one of the things to consider.
+It wouldn't break the bank, but it's still something to consider.

 Please remember: at this stage, we aren't making any decisions yet.
 We are only writing down our options.